In The Grove

 Left: Metasequoia glyptostroboides planted in June, here in September 1998.
 In the left corner the part of Chamaecyperus Lawsoniana columnaris blue can be seen, the first conifer planted about 1997.
 The conifer was in further year, in wintertime, fallen down by something or somebody and died.
 On the Right picture there is the Metasequoia in 1999.
 The tree is very sensitive to drought, must get good supply in water.
 One year the tree was frozen almost to the ground but did not die, the new shoots came from the roots.
 It means that to achieve 45 m can be not so easy in Sweden..

-As it was wrient above, the first tree we planted was the Magnolia loebneri 'Leonard Messel'.
+As it was said above, the first tree we planted was the Magnolia loebneri 'Leonard Messel'.
 It was actually the shrub whch I did not prune enough to form a tree, I was a little afraid not to destroy it.
 When I planted the Magnolia in the Woodland, I hoped it will be less windy place than most of the Yngve's garden - but it occurred the same nasty blow was even there, even thoughth plants should be protected by large oaks and shrubs around.
-So Magnolia was not realy very happy there, but 'Leoard Messel' is more robust, so at least it did not die, even some years ago.
+So Magnolia was not really very happy there, but 'Leoard Messel' is more robust, so at least it did not die, even some years ago.
 I have seen it flowering in May 2008, when secretly visited Woodland.

 Above: Magnolia loebneri 'Leonard Messel' in June 1997

-Above in the middle: Magnolia and s.c. the second Balcony, August -September 1997
+Above in the middle: Magnolia and s.c. the second Balcony, August - September 1997

 Above Right: The branch of Magnolia 'Leonard Messel' in bloom, early May 2004.